bengibaykal/TheBeginnersGuideToReactJS/README.md

 Remove React propTypes from the production build, as they are only used in development.
 You can save bandwidth by removing them. https://www.npmjs.com/package/babel-plugin-transform-react-remove-prop-types

+3. Perfect example of rerendering with minimum DOM operation required.
+07-rerendering